-North Korea hacking increasingly focused on making money than espionage: South Korea study
+North Korea hacking increasingly focused on making money more than espionage: South Korea study

 The report said some of the content has not been proven fully and is not an official view of the government.

-Additional reporting by Jeremy Wagstaff in SINGAPORE; Editing by Soyoung Kim
+Additional reporting by Jeremy Wagstaff in SINGAPORE; Editing by Soyoung Kim and Michael Perry